-Health care professionals around the world have panned the practice and the Royal College of Obstetrics and Gynecologists issued a warning against attached placentas back as 2008.
-“There is currently no medical evidence that it is of benefit to the baby,” RCOG spokesperson Patrick O’Brien wrote in the 2008 statement.
+Health care professionals around the world have panned the practice and the Royal College of Obstetrics and Gynecologists issued a warning against attached placentas as far back as 2008.
+“There is currently no medical evidence that it is of benefit to the baby,” RCOG spokesperson Patrick O’Brien wrote in a statement.
 “If left for a period of time after the birth, there is a risk of infection in the placenta which can consequently spread to the baby.
 The placenta is particularly prone to infection as it contains blood.
 Within a short time after birth, once the umbilical cord has stopped pulsating, the placenta has no circulation and is essentially dead tissue.”

-“Why anyone with an understanding of modern microbiology would promote leaving a newborn attached to dead, decomposing tissue that could be a source of infection is beyond me,” Obstetrician and Gynecologist Jennifer Guntner recently told ATTN.
+“Why anyone with an understanding of modern microbiology would promote leaving a newborn attached to dead, decomposing tissue that could be a source of infection is beyond me,” Obstetrician and Gynecologist Jennifer Guntner told ATTN.